Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 ## Step 3: Async Endpoint with Thread Pool

-**Why**: AI model inference is CPU-bound, so we’ll use a thread pool to offload it from the async event loop, allowing FastAPI to handle multiple requests concurrently.
+AI model inference is CPU-bound, so we’ll use a thread pool to offload it from the async event loop, allowing FastAPI to handle multiple requests concurrently.

 **Instructions**:
 1. Create a `main.py` file.